Is Tai Lopez a scammer?

 Notice Tai will later highlight Rihanna asked him for book recommendations because “she knew he had the biggest book collection”.
 Tai is using Rihanna in one single fell swoop for liking, social proof, and authority.

-Watch out for leechers when you become a celebrity :).
+Watch out for value leechers when you become a celebrity :).

 #5.
 “Secret Insights” Trigger